 The email promoted a return that, even in my 10-years experience with this strategy.
 Was almost double the average return that I have as a minimum.
 What many of the readers would not have considered is the fact that the higher the return, the greater the Risk.

 Risk versus Reward

 The promotion material stated a return of 7%.
 It even provided an actual screen shot of a trading account to prove the numbers.
 But here was where the first flaw was established.
-The real return (if Exercised), was actually only 4.9%.
-That’s a huge difference in what was being promoted.
+The real return (if Exercised).
+Was actually only 4.9%.
+That’s a huge difference in what was promote.

 Putting that aside, I then set to task in evaluating the actual stock and the Risks associated.
 This is always my first approach to analysis – defining the Risks.